 - First, with your computer off, install your new hard drive.

-- Next, start Windows XP and login using an administrator account.
+- Next, boot into Windows and login using an administrator account.

-- In the Run box type diskmgmt.msc and click OK.
+- In the Run box type diskmgmt.msc and then click OK.

 - When the Disk management console wizard appears, proceed through the steps to initialize the new drive, but "do not" convert the disk from basic to dynamic.